 Around the Old Port

-Just walking through the beautiful Old Town and taking in the magnificent sites will allow you to discover the Venetian, Byzantine, and Ottoman influence.
-Chania also has an impressive Archaeological Museum, a Naval Museum, Folklore Museum and several other museums that are worth a visit.
-Also make your way to Prophet Ilias where you will find the Tombs of Eleftherios Venizelos, seven times Prime Minister of Greece.
-Here you will also take in some of the most panoramic views of Chania, while also visiting the charming chapel.
-Also check out the Municipal Garden, which was designed in 1870 and you can see the fabulous clock, which was built in 1927.
-You can also enjoy a coffee or tea at the historical Café Kipos, which is also a member of the European association of historical cafés.
-While you are at it, you can also catch a film at the open-air cinema.
+Walking through the charming Old Town (while taking in the magnificent sites) allows visitors to discover the Venetian, Byzantine, and Ottoman influences.
+Chania has an impressive Archaeological Museum, a Naval Museum, Folklore Museum, and several others that are all as significant as each other.
+Then make your way over to Prophet Ilias, where you will find the Tombs of Eleftherios Venizelos, a famous politician who was Prime Minister of Greece- no less than 7 times!
+Here you will also get panoramic views of Chania, as well as the chance to go inside the local chapel.
+On the other side of town, check out the Municipal Garden, which was designed in 1870- here you can get up close to the historical 1927 Clock Tower.
+You can also enjoy coffee or tea at the famous Café Kipos, which is a member of the European Association of Historical Cafés.
+And while you are at it, catch a film at the nearby open-air cinema!

 Spiritual Sites

-Chania has many sacred and historical monasteries that are well known and the most frequently visited are Agia Triada Tzagarolon, which was built in the 17th century by two monks.
-The Gouvernetou Monastery was designated as a preserved monument in 1900 and the abandoned Monastery of Aghios Ioannis, which is said to be the most ancient monastery of Crete (dating back to the 6th- 7th centuries) is also a must-see.
+Chania is home to many sacred and historical monasteries that are well known.
+The most frequently visited is Agia Triada Tzagarolon, which was built in the 17th century by two monks.
+The Gouvernetou Monastery was designated as a preserved monument in 1900, while the abandoned Monastery of Aghios Ioannis is said to be the most ancient monastery of Crete (dating back to the 6th- 7th centuries).

 Agia Triada Monastery